+'''

-int f(int x) post (r: r != 0); int (\fp)(int) = f; // OK
+int f(int x) post (r: r != 0);

+int (fp)(int) = f; //OK

+'''

-When a function is invoked through a pointer to function (e.g., when calling f through fp in the example above) or through a pointer to member function, the caller-facing function contract assertions of that invocation (see Section 3.5.1) are an empty set, but the callee-facing function contract assertions are still those of the invoked function and must be evaluated as normal.
+When a function is invoked through a pointer to function (e.g., when calling f through fp in the example above) or through a pointer to member function, the function contract assertions of the invoked function must still be evaluated as normal.
 The same behavior applies to other kinds of indirect calls, such as through a pointer to member function or Standard Library function wrapper, such as std::function.